NashPG: A Policy Gradient Method with Iteratively Refined Regularization for Finding Nash Equilibria: Methodology

 \section{Methodology}

-We propose a new approach to computing Nash equilibria based on \emph{iteratively refined regularization}.
-Unlike prior methods that rely on shrinking the regularization strength $\alpha$ to approximate the original VI problem $\mathrm{VI}(\gZ, F)$, we instead solve a sequence of regularized problems $\mathrm{VI}(\gZ, G_\rho)$, where the solution from each step becomes the reference strategy profile $\rho$ for the next.
+To find exact Nash equilibria instead of regularized equilibria, we propose an \emph{iterative-refinement} approach in which we solve a sequence of regularized problems $\mathrm{VI}(\gZ, G_\rho)$ and use the solution of the previous step as the reference strategy profile $\rho$ for the next.

 Our approach unfolds in two stages.
-First, we establish the theoretical basis of this iterative procedure (Sections~\ref{sec:reg_vi_operator}--\ref{sec:iterative_refinement}), proving strictly monotone improvement and convergence to a Nash equilibrium without assuming uniqueness.
-Next, we derive a practical algorithm, \emph{Nash Policy Gradient} (\textsc{NashPG}), via a series of approximations (Section~\ref{sec:practical_implementation}), yielding a method that integrates naturally with reinforcement learning (RL) frameworks.
+First, we study this iterative-refinement scheme at the mixed-strategy level and instantiate it with Magnetic Mirror Descent, yielding \emph{Iterative MMD} (\textsc{IMMD}) (Sections~\ref{sec:reg_vi_operator}--\ref{sec:iterative_refinement}), and prove strictly monotone improvement and convergence to a Nash equilibrium.
+Next, we derive a practical algorithm, \emph{Nash Policy Gradient} (\textsc{NashPG}), via a series of approximations (Section~\ref{sec:practical_implementation}), yielding a method that integrates naturally with RL frameworks.